beakerbrowser/webdb/README.md

 WebDB treats individual files in the Dat archive as individual records in a table.
 As a result, there's a direct mapping for each table to a folder of JSON files.
 For instance, if you had a `posts` table, it might map to the `/posts/*.json` files.
 WebDB's mutators, e.g., `put`, `add`, `update`, simply writes records as JSON files in the `posts/` directory.
 WebDB's readers and query-ers, like `get()` and `where()`, read from the IndexedDB cache.

 WebDB watches its source archives for changes to the JSON files that compose its records.
 When the files change, it syncs and reads the changes, then updates IndexedDB, keeping query results up-to-date.
 Roughly, the flow is: `put() -> archive/posts/12345.json -> indexer -> indexeddb -> get()`.

+## Change history

+A quick overview of the notable changes to WebDB:

+### 3.0.0

+The `addSource()` and `removeSource()` methods were replaced with `indexArchive()`, `indexFile()`, `unindexArchive()`, and `unindexFile()`.
+The `indexArchive()` method also provides an option to disable watching.

+This change was made as we found controlling the index was an important part of using WebDB.
+Frequently we'd want to index a site temporarily, for instance to view a user's profile on first visit.

+This new API gives better control for those use-cases, and no longer assumes you want to continue watching an archive after indexing it once.